mfish0005/contacts/README.md

 ## API

+1. Run `dotnet restore` to restore dependencies.

-1. Now that the db is working let's start the API with `dotnet run`.
+2. Start the API with `dotnet run`.